arnauddupuis/hac-website/docs/news/meet-the-Deep-Sky-Objects-messier-3.md

 First of all, what is an "**object**"?
 Well, it's basically anything that you can "see" in the night sky.
 It can be a star (or more often double or triple stars), a type of interstellar gas cloud, groups of stars (that we name [__clusters__](/guides/astronomy/glossary.html#star-cluster)),  planets or exoplanet, etc. Of course, not all of these objects can be seen with the naked eye.

-However, you can already see some of them with the naked eye or with basic binoculars.
+That being said, you can already see some of them with the naked eye or with basic binoculars.
 Do not expect Hubble-like views however...

 Now that we know what an **object** is in astronomy, we can define a **deep sky object** or **DSO**.
 It is simply any object outside of our own [solar system](/guides/astronomy/glossary.html#solar-system).
 You will often come across these 2 acronyms: **DSO** (Deep Sky Object) and **SSO** (Solar System Object).